Table of Contents

 Gastrina is proprietary Ayurvedic medicine from Dabur.
-As the name suggests, it is an herbal medicine for abdominal gas and indigestion.
+As the name suggests, it is a herbal medicine for abdominal gas and indigestion.
 Dabur Gastrina improves digestion, assimilation and has carminative action.
 It is a hot potency medicine and increases Pitta or secretion of digestive juices.
 It reduces Kapha and Vata.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.

 - Availability: Online and at medical stores

 - Type of medicine: Proprietary

 - Price: Dabur Gastrina Tablets 60 tablets @ Rs.
 46.00 /-

 Each tablet contains

 - Yavani Ajwain 37.70mg

 - Krishan Lavan 22.50mg